-- 31 Public Authorities (Fraud, Error and Recovery) Bill Part 1 - Functions exercisable on behalf of public authorities Chapter 5 - Civil penalties the amount of the proposed penalty, (a) the reasons for the penalty being of that amount, and the means by which, and the period within which, representations (c) may be made.
-(4) The period must be at least 28 days beginning with the day after the day on 5 which the notice is given.
-The Minister must consider any representations received in accordance with the notice, in light of those representations - 10 decide whether to impose the penalty, and make any changes to the terms of the proposed penalty that the Minister considers appropriate.
-Where the Minister decides not to impose a penalty on the person, the Minister must give the person a notice to that effect.
-15 57 Penalty decision notices Where the Minister decides to impose a penalty on the person, the Minister (1)must give the person a penalty decision notice.
-A penalty decision notice is a notice - informing the person of the decision that a penalty should be imposed 20 on the person, stating the amount of the penalty, (b) setting out the reasons for the penalty being of that amount, explaining that the person can apply for a review of the decision within the period of 28 days beginning with the day after the day on which 25 the decision notice is given, and explaining that if the person does not seek a review within that period, the penalty notice will be given after the end of that period.
-If a review of the decision is requested in accordance with the penalty decision notice, the penalty may not be imposed until after a review has been carried 30 - (4) If no such review is requested, the penalty may be imposed after the period mentioned in subsection (2)(d).
+- (1) Where the Minister decides to impose a penalty on the person, the Minister must give the person a penalty decision notice. - (2) A penalty decision notice is a notice - (a) informing the person of the decision that a penalty should be imposed 5 on the person, - (b) stating the amount of the penalty, - (c) setting out the reasons for the penalty being of that amount, - (d) explaining that the person can apply for a review of the decision within the period of 28 days beginning with the day after the day on which 10 the decision notice is given, and - (e) explaining that if the person does not seek a review within that period, the penalty notice will be given after the end of that period. - (3) If a review of the decision is requested in accordance with the penalty decision notice, the penalty may not be imposed until after a review has been carried 15 out. - (4) If no such review is requested, the penalty may be imposed after the period mentioned in subsection (2)(d).

-58 Reviews and decisions
+59 Reviews and decisions